bufbuild/protocompile/grammar/README.md

 Whitespace is often necessary to separate adjacent tokens in the language.
 But aside from that purpose during tokenization, it is ignored.
 Extra whitespace is allowed anywhere between tokens.
-Block comments can also serve to separate tokens and are also allows anywhere between tokens and are also ignored by the grammar.
+Block comments can also serve to separate tokens, are also allowed anywhere between tokens, and are also ignored by the grammar.

 Protobuf source allows for two styles of comments:
  1. Line comments: These begin with `//` and continue to the end of the line.